-What I Read is a weekly selection of readings.
+What I Read is a selection of readings.
 Their choice is subjective.
 It’s usually about something that interests or surprises me.
 Something I did not know.
 Something I found relevant to my work.
-What I Read started as an email sent to a small group of colleagues with whom I enjoyed debating about development and international cooperation issues.
-All views expressed here are mine and do not reflect those of the organization I am affiliated with.
+What I Read started as an email sent to a small group of UNICEF colleagues with whom I enjoyed debating about development and international cooperation issues.
+All views expressed here are mine and do not reflect those of the organizations I am affiliated with.
 What I Read is about what others write so if I do not appropriately quote or give credits, let me know.